Select In Broadcast Mode (W) command

 Select In Broadcast Mode command provides a way around this.
 Target DS, referenced by its MAC-address, is first pre-selected using this command.
 After that, all broadcast commands that are normally ignored when sent as broadcasts, are not ignored and processed by this pre-selected DS.

 When Select In Broadcast Mode command is issued all devices whose MAC-addresses do not match the target MAC-address supplied in the command body de-select themselves.
-This means that to switch onto working with another DS in the broadcast mode you need to send the new Select In Broadcast Mode command with the new target MAC-address.
+This means that to switch onto programming of another DS in the broadcast mode, you need to send the new Select In Broadcast Mode command with the new target MAC-address.
 This will pre-select a different DS while at the same time de-selecting the DS that was selected before.
 To de-select all DS on the network send Select In Broadcast Mode command with no MAC-address field.

 This command only influences which DS responds when it is addressed using broadcast UDP commands.
-Command has no influence over commands sent using normal IP addressing.
+Command has no influence over any other form of programming that involves addressing the DS by its IP-address.

 The only possible reply to this command is OK (A) .
 It is issued by the DS that has recognised its MAC-address in the command body.
 If no DS on the local network recognizes its MAC then there will be no reply received to this command.